 Measurements of hemoglobin A1C can be used to diagnose diabetes when testing is done by a certified laboratory (not by instruments used at home or in a doctor's office).
 People with a hemoglobin A1C level of 6.5% or more have diabetes.
 If the level is between 5.7 and 6.4, they have prediabetes.

-Another kind of blood test, an oral glucose tolerance test, may be done in certain situations, such as screening pregnant women for gestational diabetes or testing older people who have symptoms of diabetes but normal glucose levels when fasting.
-However, it is not routinely used for testing for diabetes, including in pregnant women at very low risk, because the test can be very cumbersome.
+Another kind of blood test, an oral glucose tolerance test, may be done in certain situations, such as screening pregnant women for gestational diabetes Gestational diabetes For women who have diabetes before they become pregnant, the risks of complications during pregnancy depend on how long diabetes has been present and whether complications of diabetes, such... read more or testing older people who have symptoms of diabetes but normal glucose levels when fasting.
+However, it is not routinely used for testing for diabetes because the test can be very cumbersome.

 In this test, people fast, have a blood sample taken to determine the fasting blood glucose level, and then drink a special solution containing a large, standard amount of glucose.
 More blood samples are then taken over the next 2 to 3 hours and are tested to determine whether the glucose in the blood rises to abnormally high levels.

 Blood glucose levels are often checked during a routine physical examination.
-Checking the levels of glucose in the blood annually is particularly important in older people, because diabetes is so common in later life.
+Checking the levels of glucose in the blood regularly is particularly important in older people because diabetes is so common in later life.
 People may have diabetes, particularly type 2 diabetes, and not know it.

-There are no routine tests to screen for type 1 diabetes, but it is particularly important to do screening tests in people at risk of type 2 diabetes, including those who
+Doctors do not do routine tests to screen for type 1 diabetes even in people at high risk of type 1 diabetes (such as siblings or children of people who have type 1 diabetes).
+However, it is important to do screening tests in people at risk of type 2 diabetes, including those who

 Have a family history of diabetes

-Have had diabetes during pregnancy or had a baby who weighed over 9 pounds at birth
+Have had diabetes during pregnancy or had a baby who weighed more than 9 pounds (4,000 grams) at birth

 Are of African American, Hispanic, Asian American, or American Indian ethnicity

 Diet, exercise, and education are the cornerstones of treatment of diabetes and often the first recommendations for people with mild diabetes.
-People who have very high blood glucose levels and people with type 1 diabetes (no matter their blood glucose levels) also require drugs.
+Weight loss is important for people who are overweight.
+People who continue to have elevated blood glucose levels despite lifestyle changes, or have very high blood glucose levels and people with type 1 diabetes (no matter their blood glucose levels) also require drugs.

-Because complications are less likely to develop if people with diabetes strictly control their blood glucose levels, the goal of diabetes treatment is to keep blood glucose levels within the normal range as much as possible.
+Because complications are less likely to develop if people with diabetes strictly control their blood glucose levels, the goal of diabetes treatment is to keep blood glucose levels as close to the normal range as possible.